 Note: The size limit of .pst file in Outlook 2007 is 20 GB.

-How to Solve 'PST File is not an Outlook Data File' Error?
+Troubleshooting Steps to Fix the 'PST File is not an Outlook Data File' Error

 Before moving on to solutions, follow these troubleshooting steps to resolve the issue: